Judges of Election

 HOW ARE JUDGES TRAINED?

-Before each election, and judges of election training schools are held.
+Before each election, training classes are held, both in-person and on-line.
 The class covers the duties and responsibilities of election, overview and instruction of the equipment used during the election, update on laws passed.
 A test is given at the end of the class.

-Illinois election law requires all judges to attend training every two years in even-numbered years.
+Illinois election law requires all Election Judges to attend training every two years in even-numbered years.

-Judges are paid within 1 month after the election.
+Election Judges are paid within 1 month after the election.
 A W-2 form is not issued.
-It is the responsibility of each election judge to report the earnings based on IRS requirements.
+It is the responsibility of each Election Judge to report the earnings based on IRS requirements.

 CAN HIGH SCHOOL STUDENTS SERVE AS JUDGES?